SamDunny/Java_DataStructures/DataStructures/README.md

 **Queues**: a FIFO data structure which can be implemented in various ways
 1. Linked list queue: a queue that uses a linked list orginization (eg. head, tail)
-1. Array queue: a queue that uses an rigid array structure, as well as circular indexing (using %)
+1. Array queue: a queue that uses a rigid array structure, as well as circular indexing (using %)

 **Stacks**: